 National park Mljet

-If you don't like to drive yourself to the island, you can also book a group tour to Mljet Island.
+You can also book a group tour to Mljet Island.
 CHECK AVAILABILITY AND PRICES HERE!

-Konavle has always been the “belly of Dubrovnik”, a rich agricultural landscape just twenty-minute drive from Dubrovnik.
+Konavle has always been the “belly of Dubrovnik”, a rich agricultural landscape just a twenty-minute drive from Dubrovnik.

 Vjetrenica Cave is located in the neighboring Bosnia & Herzegovina, and it's the largest cave found in this area.